 Industry demand for trained cloud computing professionals in Australia is not unexpected.
-The country has a flourishing industry where established players like Amazon and Rackspace operate, along with homegrown rivals like Ninefold, with no love lost between them (See: Your Data in Australia is subject to the US Patriot Act and Ninefold and Rackspace Battle for Australian Startup Mind Space).
-Also, the Australian government had made its support for cloud computing known quite early (See: Australian Government Releases Paper On Migration To Cloud Computing).
+The country has a flourishing industry where established players like Amazon and Rackspace operate, along with homegrown rivals like Ninefold, with no love lost between them.
+Also, the Australian government had made its support for cloud computing known quite early.
 Under these circumstances, it’s not difficult to imagine that this course will get an encouraging response, both from the student and recruiter communities.

 By Sourya Biswas

 - In A World Without Windows, Who Needs Gates? – Windows 8 Migration - August 26, 2013